mollybeach/bratcode-brainbook/NGINX.md

 # A100 Nginx Setup Guide for chat.molly.ai

-This comprehensive guide walks you through setting up nginx on an A100 GPU server to serve your FastAPI application with SSL certificates and proper DNS configuration.
+This comprehensive guide walks you through setting up nginx on an A100 GPU server to serve your FastAPI application with SSL certificates and proper DNS configuration

 ## 🎯 Overview